btk44/micro-apps/README.md

 # micro-apps
-Set of micro apps that can be useful when building something bigger ;)
+This will be a set of minimal applications that can be used to construct bigger projects.
+It is some kind of microservice structure where all apps are loosely coupled and can be used in any other project.

 The project will contain:
 * docker compose files for each service